 The history of La Mezquita is a complex one.
 It began life as a Catholic Christian church around the year 600 but was converted into an Islamic temple of prayer in 784 after the Muslims sieged the city.
 A number of drastic, mosque-befitting modifications were made over the next 200 years or so before the ancient edifice was finally completed in 987.
-Years later, in 1236, Cordóba was liberated of Islamic rule by King Ferdinand III of Castile following La Reconquista (the recapturing) of the city, paving the way for another era of change.
+Years later, in 1236, Cordóba was liberated of Islamic rule by King Ferdinand III following La Reconquista (the reconquest) of the city, paving the way for another era of change.
 Three Catholic chapels were added, a new nave symbolic of the renaissance erected, and the minaret at the heart of the structure was transformed into a Bell Tower*.

 So, La Mezquita is in fact a Catholic Christian Cathedral, where Muslims are not officially permitted to pray.
 In 2010, a group of young Austrian Muslims on an organized tour caused a stir by kneeling down to pray inside the tourist-packed Cathedral and then attacking and subsequently hospitalizing two security guards after they were asked to stop.

 Anyway, take one look at La Mezquita and you’ll see what all the fuss is about.
 I said I’d keep it brief, and I’m not doing such a great job of that so far.
 Let’s move on.